 - On a lodge/caravan park?

 Yes.
 If you would like to purchase a Retreat on an existing caravan/holiday/residential park, we can provide details of park locations where they are available.
-You can also find out park locations that currently have Retreats sited here…Retreat sites under the heading Experience a Retreat
+You can also find out park locations that currently have Retreats sited here…Retreat sites under the heading In search of a Retreat?

 Yes.
 But you will almost certainly require planning permission of some sort.
 We recommend contacting your local planning office for further information.